18F/before-you-ship/_pages/ato.md

 "Controls" are individual security requirements laid out by the National Institute of Standards and Technology (NIST).
 Your system's impact level baseline will determine the controls you need to implement.
 For a list of them, see the [Controls](controls/) page.

-If your system's impact levels don't match one of the "overall levels" listed at [Levels](levels/) (for example, you have a `low | moderate | moderate` system), you need to create a custom baseline.
-It's possible to downgrade the level for any particular control, as long as it doesn't affect any other controls with a higher level (e.g. account management can be `low` if it doesn't allow you to edit confidential data).

 ### Step 3 — Document the controls